coredds/chronogo/DEVELOPER_GUIDE.md

-# ChronoGo Developer Guide & Cookbook
+# chronogo Developer Guide & Cookbook

-This guide provides practical examples and patterns for using ChronoGo effectively in your applications.
+This guide provides practical examples and patterns for using chronogo effectively in your applications.

 ## Table of Contents